Last updated on December 31, 2019.

 21.1.
 The Member agrees to release, defend (at Placeholder’s option), indemnify, and hold Placeholder and its affiliates and subsidiaries, including but not limited to, its officers, directors, employees and agents, harmless from and against any and all claims, liabilities, damages, losses, and expenses, including, without limitation, legal fees on a solicitor and client basis, and accounting fees, arising out of or in any way connected with (i) the Member’s breach of this Agreement or Placeholder Policies, (ii) the Member’s improper use of the Placeholder Service or the Payment Services, (iii) the Member’s interaction with any other Member, use of a Place or a Host Service, including without limitation any injuries, losses or damages (whether compensatory, direct, incidental, consequential or otherwise) of any kind arising in connection with or as a result of such interaction, stay, participation or use, or (iv) the Member’s breach of any laws, regulations or third party rights.

 22.1.
-If the performance of any part of this Agreement is prevented, hindered, delayed or otherwise made impracticable by reason of any flood, riot, fire, judicial or governmental action (including, but not limited to, any law, regulation or embargo prohibiting the performance contemplated hereunder or the failure or refusal of a government agency to issue a license required for any performance pursuant to this Agreement), labour disputes, act of God or any cause beyond the reasonable control of any party, that party shall be excused from such performance to the extent that it is prevented, hindered or delayed by such cause.
+If the performance of any part of this Agreement is prevented, hindered, delayed or otherwise made impracticable by reason of any flood, riot, fire, or act of God, that party shall be excused from such performance to the extent that it is prevented, hindered or delayed by such cause.
 Notwithstanding anything herein to the contrary, the party prevented from performing hereunder by a force majeure event shall nevertheless use its best efforts to recommence its performance hereunder as soon as reasonably practicable and to mitigate any damages resulting from its non-performance hereunder.